top of page

 9. Shop from home

 Consider online shopping services like Stitch Fix* or Dia & Co.
-They hook you up with a personal stylist and deliver outfits to your doorstep.
+These services connect you with a personal stylist and deliver outfits to your doorstep.
 You can try on clothes in the privacy of your home and return whatever doesn’t fit or you don’t want.
 This can be a great way to avoid the stress of in-store shopping.

 *Using this link gets us both a $25 credit!